Content Search in Office 365

 To access this content search again or access other content searches listed on the Content search page, select the search and then click Open.

-To clear the results or create a new search, click New search.
+To clear the results or create another search, click New search.

 Preview search results

 There are two configuration settings for previewing search results.
-After you run a new a new search or open an existing search, click ** Individual results ** to view the following preview settings:
+After you run a new search or open an existing search, click ** Individual results ** to view the following preview settings:

 There are limits related to how many items are available to be previewed.
-For more information, see Limits for Search in the Office 365 Security & Compliance Center.
+For more information, see Limits for Content Search.

 For a list of supported file types that can be previewed, see Previewing search results in the "More information about content search" section.
 If a file type isn't supported for preview or to download a copy of a document, you can click Download original file to download it to your local computer.
 For .aspx Web pages, the URL for the page is included though you might not have permissions to access the page.